-As part of the celebration of Black History Month, KTWU would like to invite the community to get a sneak peek of Africa’s Great Civilizations on Thursday, February 23, at Washburn University.
+As part of the celebration of Black History Month, KTWU provided a sneak peek of Africa’s Great Civilizations on Thursday, February 23, at Washburn University.

 Memoirist Louise Krug teaches you how to capture your own story at a special hands-on workshop 6:30 p.m.
 Mon.
 Feb.
 13.

 Dr. Harriet learner has reflected on and studied apologies throughout her 45 years as a practicing therapist.
 In her new book Why Won’t You Apologize?: Healing Big Betrayals and Everyday Hurts, Lerner uses real life examples and practical advice to help us get them right.